Moreton Bay is the third largest and one of the fastest growing local government areas in Australia.

 Council continually reviews and refines its long-term planning to deliver the infrastructure needed to service projected residential and economic growth, and maintain the natural spaces that our community loves.

-Having a plan of infrastructure that is required to service our growing population enables us to:
+Having a plan of the infrastructure required to service our growing population enables us to:

-• identify and preserve the land required for future infrastrucutre
+• identify and preserve the land required for future infrastructure

-• develop the infrastructure needed to service our community
+• develop the infrastructure to service our community when it is needed.

-A Local Government Infrastructure Plan (LGIP) is part of a planning scheme and identifies Council’s plans for trunk infrastructure that is needed to service urban development at the desired standard of service in a coordinated and efficient way.
+A Local Government Infrastructure Plan (LGIP) is part of a planning scheme and identifies Council’s plans for trunk infrastructure needed to service urban development at the desired standards of service in a coordinated and efficient way.

 LGIP identifies the trunk infrastructure needed to support planned urban development in the local community.
-The LGIP helps Council meet community expectations by transparently and accountably documenting our planned spending on trunk infrastructure.
+The LGIP helps Council meet community expectations by transparently and accountably documenting our planned spending on trunk infrastructure within the Priority Infrastructure Area (PIA).

 Trunk infrastructure is larger, significant infrastructure that supports growth and benefits several development sites.
 Council has a direct responsibility for the following networks: